PAHJunior/PAHJunior/README.md

 I am currently a systems development analyst at [**Grupo Raotes**](https://gruporaotes.com.br/).
 Today I work with Front-End and Back-End.

-I am one of the owners of the blog [**Options Tech**](https://optionstech.com.br/) where we post content about programming and technology tips

 <center>
   <table>
     <tr>